 Course 3 Power Imbalances & Domestic Violence

-This course contains 5 professionalism hours and 1 hour and 15 minutes of EDI hours.
+This course has been Certified by the Law Society of Ontario as containing 5 professionalism hours and 1 hour and 15 minutes of EDI hours.